-The Trustees ensures that all the schools contribute fully to inter-agency working in line with statutory and local guidance and uses the appropriate referral pathways.
+The GB ensures that the school contributes fully to inter-agency working in line with statutory and local guidance and uses the appropriate referral pathways.
 It ensures that information is stored and shared appropriately and in accordance with the statutory requirements as set out in the Data Protection Act 2018 and in line with GDPR requirements.

-The Trustees ensures that all trustees, governors, staff members and volunteers undergo appropriate safeguarding and child protection training that is regularly updated, at least annually, to provide them with the relevant skills and up to date knowledge to keep all our children safe.
+The GB ensures that all Governors, staff members and volunteers undergo appropriate safeguarding and child protection training that is regularly updated, at least annually, to provide them with the relevant skills and up to date knowledge to keep all our children safe.

-The Trustees ensures that all staff have the knowledge, skills and understanding of children who have an allocated social worker.
-It recognises their additional vulnerabilities with those of looked after and previously looked after children and monitors Trust action with all these children to keep them safe.
+The GB ensures that all staff have the knowledge, skills and understanding of children who have an allocated social worker.
+It recognises their additional vulnerabilities with those of looked after and previously looked after children and monitors school action with all these children to keep them safe.

-The Trustees ensures that children are taught to keep themselves safe, including on-line, making sure that appropriate filters and monitoring systems are in place in each school.
-This responsibility includes children who are accessing on-line learning from each school, at home.
-Our children will also be taught how to keep themselves safe through teaching and learning opportunities in RSHE and through each school's practice led by staff as part of the provision of a rich and balanced curriculum.
+The GB ensures that children are taught to keep themselves safe, including on-line, making sure that appropriate filters and monitoring systems are in place in school.
+This includes all staff being trained at induction in an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+This responsibility extends to children who are accessing on-line learning from our school, at home.
+Our children will also be taught how to keep themselves safe through teaching and learning opportunities in RSHE and through whole-school practice led by staff as part of the provision of a rich and balanced curriculum.

-The Trustees and Trust leadership team are responsible for maintaining robust safer recruitment procedures in each school that help to deter, reject or identify people who may abuse children.
-It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the Trust's 'Safer Recruitment' policy for further information).
-It also ensures that volunteers are appropriately supervised in Trust.
+The GB and school leadership team are responsible for maintaining robust safer recruitment procedures that help to deter, reject or identify people who may abuse children.
+It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information).
+It also ensures that volunteers are appropriately supervised in school.